 There are four different annual passes available for Disney World.
 Certain annual passes are available only to Florida Residents and Disney Vacation Club members, while the most inclusive pass, the Incredi-Pass, is available to any guest.

 Below, the Disney World annual passes are listed in order of tier, with the lower tiers containing the most blockout dates and the highest tier containing no blockout dates.
 As the tiers get higher, they allow you to hold more theme park reservations at a time.
-All passes allow you to enjoy a 10% dining discount for select restaurants in the parks and Disney Springs, a discount of between 10%-20% on select merchandise locations and offers for special rates on Disney World Resort hotels.
+All passes allow you to enjoy a 10% dining discount for select restaurants in the parks and Disney Springs, a discount of between 10%-20% on select merchandise locations, a 15% discount on certain guided tours and sports and recreation offerings, and offers for special rates on Disney World Resort hotels.
 If you're an annual passholder, you can also add on PhotoPass or the Water Park and Sports option for an extra $99 for the year.

-Disney World recently announced “good-to-go days” will be available for Annual Passholders who can visit the parks without needing a park reservation.
+On “good-to-go days,” Annual Passholders can visit the parks without needing a park reservation.
 “Good-to-go days,” offered on select days on an ongoing basis, may vary by park.

 The Disney Pixie Dust Pass is for Florida Residents only.
 It includes: